-By having integrated end-to-end data, they can optimize for the whole process.
+By having integrated end-to-end data, they can optimize the whole process.

-Lesson learned: Creating a end-to-end process model allows manufacturers to evaluate the tradeoffs of proposed optimizations, answering the question, is it really worth it?
+Lesson learned: Creating an end-to-end process model allows manufacturers to evaluate the tradeoffs of proposed optimizations, answering the question, is it really worth it?

 By combining a digital twin of the production process with batch data, manufacturers can optimize for quality and output by looking at how process changes impact downstream activity.

 Here’s an example of what I mean.
 One of our food processing customers was looking to drive efficiency and improve quality in the separation processes.
 Separation, where they divided milk into various products (whey, cheese curds, etc), was often a bottleneck.
 The length and efficiency of separation was a function of many batch variables including:

 - Blend of protein and fat in the raw materials

 - Temperature of the batches coming out of an upstream process (in this case, a cooker)

 - pH of the output from an upstream fermentation process